driessene/acoustic_camera/readme.md

 timestamp - datetime.time: The time the message was created.
 This is also automatically set.
 kwargs: Pass any other key word arguments as metadata if wanted.
 For example: source, size, state, etc.

+## FunctionStage
+Pass a function to this class to create a stage which runs the function on input data.
+The function must only have one parameter which accepts data from other stages.
+This is simpler than creating subclasses for Stage, but is limited in functionality.
+For example, use this if you would like to call np.ravel() on data, or something just as simple.
+The function passed must meet the following requirements:
+- Can only have one parameter.
+The parameter must expect the type: list[Message].
+- Must return a single Message.

+### Properties
+- function - function: The function of which to run on incoming data.

 ## Bus
 Buses are a stage which take several import ports, merges them into a tuple, and pushes to destinations.
 Useful for passing several stages to a single stage.
 It is preferred to have stages with several input ports, but this is an alternative if needed.